Enhancing Tool Retrieval with Iterative Feedback from Large Language Models: Limitations

 \section{Limitations}

 1) Undoubtedly, our iterative refinement will reduce the inference speed of the tool retrieval.
+The efficiency issue is inherent in approaches involving LLMs' interaction.
 We have evaluated the efficiency as the number of iterative rounds increases.
-Fortunately, we observed that just one additional round of refinement could yield significant improvements.
-Furthermore, the performance enhancement of the tool retrieval is crucial for the subsequent tool usage model.
+Fortunately, we observed that the retrieval model can achieve a significant performance improvement after just a single round of LLMs' feedback compared to without feedback.
+Furthermore, the performance enhancement of the tool retrieval is crucial for the subsequent tool usage model, ensuring that the correct tools are retrieved and lays the foundation for all subsequent steps of tool usage.
+Therefore, we believe that performance improvement is worthwhile despite some efficiency loss.
+We will also pay more attention to this issue in the future.
 2) Similar to document retrieval, the used datasets in our work also contain ``false negative'' samples.
 For instance, some tools may be capable of handling the user's instruction but are not labeled as positive.
 This can disrupt the training and evaluation of tool retrieval and is a common limitation in many retrieval scenarios.